Mark1-15/project2-yourweather/README.md

 This weather site is fully interactive, allowing users to input a location of their choice to find out the weather, temperature, wind speed, pressure, weather description, and humidity.
 There are 3 other optional checkboxes for the user to interactive to use if they wish.
 Firstly, the kelvin checkbox converts the temperature result to Kelvin instead of Celsius, likewise the Fahrenheit checkbox converts the temperature from Celsius to Fahrenheit.
 Lastly, the Kilometres per hour checkbox changes the wind speed result from miles per hour to kilometres per hour.
 When a user loads the page, there is a search image on the bootstrap image card as a prompt for the user to search for a location, which will then change to align with the weather of the user searched area.

 There is a footer on the page that contains the site owner's contact information.
-It contains a phone number and email address, allowing anyone to easily contact the site owner for any requests, and it also contains social media links linking users to the site's social media pages to follow for any future updates to the site.
+It contains an email address, allowing anyone to easily contact the site owner for any requests, and it also contains social media links linking users to the site's social media pages to follow for any future updates to the site.

 ##### Features left to implement